micromata/dave/Readme.md

 ### Binary installation

-You can check out the releases page for the latest binaries or simply execute `go get -u github.com/micromata/swd` to install the binaries into your `$GOPATH/bin` directory.
+You can check out the [releases page](https://github.com/micromata/swd/releases) for the latest precompiled binaries.

 ### Build from sources